 On 28 May 2020 we celebrated our 10 year anniversary.
 We had planned to have a nice party in our hometown of Utrecht, but unfortunately live events are out of the question at the moment due to the Covid-19 pandemic.
-Instead, we invited our closest customers and partners, who helped define what Spinque has become today, for online drinks and a moment of reflection on the road we have taken together – and on the road ahead.
+Instead, we invited our closest clients and partners, who helped define what Spinque has become today, for online drinks and a moment of reflection on the road we have taken together – and on the road ahead.

 A research PoC for patent retrieval

 How did it all start?
 As it is often the case, it took the right combination of people, ideas, and events.
 When they all fit together like in a jigsaw puzzle, the magic happens.